lrmtheboss/lrmtheboss/Minecraft Recommendations/README.md

 #### Plugin

-Spigot based server software and forks that support plugins.
+Spigot based server software and forks that supports plugins built on the bukkit api.
 I'd recommend using Paper as the bare minimum.
 Paper provides a lot of optimizations over spigot.
 Purpur is also great, it is a fork of paper with extra features from them and other server software such as pufferfish.
 Refer to their websites for more information.

 [Paper Website](https://papermc.io/)